-If you don’t follow the art world — which is its own thing separate from the art itself — you may not know that the collage, once the pinnacle of fourth-grade art class, has made something of a comeback.
+If you don’t follow the art world, which is its own thing separate from the art itself, you may not know that the collage, once the pinnacle of fourth-grade art class, has made something of a comeback.

 The term collage derives from the French “coller” (paste) and was coined by both Georges Braque and Pablo Picasso in the early 20th century.
 As a distinct form, collage developed alongside other modernist movements (like Dada) and persisted into the pop art movement of the 1950s and 60s.
-In fact, the first iconic work of pop art is Richard Hamilton’s Just what is it that makes today’s homes so different, so appealing? which appeared in 1956.
+In fact, the first iconic work of pop art is Richard Hamilton’s collage Just what is it that makes today’s homes so different, so appealing? which appeared in 1956.

 “Cobra Command” by Morgan Slade

 We shouldn’t underestimate the power of the internet to play on the collective psyche.
 Not only do we have well over a century of mass produced media — particularly periodicals, which is where much of the fodder for collage comes from — but in the last 15 years, most of it has been brought online.
-Even where something has yet to be digitized, it is likely to have been collected, indexed, and sold on sites such as eBay.
+Even where an old publication has yet to be digitized, it is likely to have been collected, indexed, and sold on sites such as eBay.

 All that means we are aware of ourselves as no previous culture has been, and through our collected access to all the magazines, books, movies, albums, advertisements, news reports, pornography, political speeches, plays, TV shows, toys, games, home appliances, automobiles, and hair care products, we are aware of ourselves first and foremost as a culture of excess.